iluwatar/30-seconds-of-java/README.md

 * Update `Library.java` with the new code snippet.
 * Add a test for the new code snippet in `LibraryTest.java`.
-* Finally insert the new snippet into this `README.md`.
+* Finally, insert the new snippet into this `README.md`.
 * Submit pull request against `master` branch.

 ## Table of Contents